plugo14/plugo14/README.md

 - Engineering and innovative problem-solving
 - Programming and exploring new technologies
+- Outdoor photography: capturing the beauty of nature
 - Sports
-- Theater
+- Arts
-- Outdoor photography: capturing the beauty of nature

 ---

 ### 📫 Let's Connect

-Feel free to reach out for collaboration, interesting project discussions, or to chat about engineering, tech, or outdoor adventures!
+Feel free to reach out for collaboration, interesting project discussions, or to chat about engineering, tech, or photography!

 ---